gilborty/pyserial_example/README.md

 * `python main.py --port [PORTNAME] --baud [BAUDRATE]`
 * Type away!

-The way I tested this was to setup a simple loop back on `/dev/ttyUSB0` that just echo'd what I typed in the program.
+The way I tested this was to setup a simple hardware loopback on `/dev/ttyUSB0` that just echo'd what I typed in the program.